Register to get access to free programming courses with interactive exercises

 <form></form>

-1. Inline style: All content is placed immediately after the tag the tag is designated.
+1. Inline: we place all content immediately after the tag is designated

-p This is an inline style text.
-Inside the tag will be all the content that you put in the line.
+p This is inline.
+Inside the tag will be all the content you put in the line.

 p